datacamp-content-public/courses-nuno-community-python-course/chapter1.md

 `@hint`
 <!-- Examples of good hints: https://instructor-support.datacamp.com/en/articles/2379164-hints-best-practices. -->
 - This is an example hint.
-- This is an example hint.
+- This is an example hint.Test commit

 `@possible_answers`
 - [Correct answer 1]